-You’ll go nuts for a heavenly slice of Pecan Pie Cheesecake with a homemade pecan graham cracker crust that combines two classic desserts into one sinful bite.
+You’ll go nuts for a heavenly slice of Pecan Pie Cheesecake with a pecan graham cracker crust that combines two classic desserts into one sinful bite.
 Serve it as dessert for Thanksgiving or Christmas.

 When I think of pie for the holidays, I often think of pecan pie.
 It’s a Thanksgiving alternative to pumpkin pie and a strong contender for Christmas dessert.